COVID-19 vaccine: Mix and match

-Drug interactions

-Methotrexate reduces the immune response to COVID-19 vaccines, making them less effective.
-Pausing methotrexate for two weeks following COVID-19 vaccination may result in improved immunity.
-Not taking the medicine for two weeks might result in a minor increase of inflammatory disease flares in some people.

-Adverse events
+Adverse effects

+The risks of serious illness from COVID-19 are far higher than the risk posed by the vaccines.
 For most people, the side effects, also called adverse effects, from COVID19 vaccines are mild and can be managed at home.
 The adverse effects of the COVID19 vaccination are similar to those of other vaccines, and severe adverse effects are rare.
 Adverse effects from the vaccine are higher than placebo, but placebo arms of vaccine trials still reported adverse effects that can be attributed to the nocebo effect.

-A February 2022 study which examined a potential causal link between COVID-19 vaccines and excess deaths found that out of more than 250 million Americans vaccinated only 55 cases of death after COVID-19 vaccination were reported and in 17 of these a causal relationship had been excluded.
+A February 2022 study, which examined a potential causal link between COVID-19 vaccines and excess deaths, found that out of more than 250 million Americans vaccinated, only 55 cases of death after COVID-19 vaccination were reported and in 17 of these, a causal relationship had been excluded.
 The Paul Ehrlich Institute has recorded 31 cerebral venous sinus thromboses (CVST) and nine deaths out of 2.7 million vaccinated in Germany with the AZD1222.
 The UK Medicines and Healthcare products Regulatory Agency (MHRA) recorded 73 deaths out of nearly 50 million doses of AstraZeneca given in UK.
-Out of more than 100 million Japanese citizens vaccinated, the Japanese government has provided payouts for as many as 8,432 injuries including 903 deaths after COVID-19 vaccination under its relief system for injury to health with vaccination.

-All vaccines that are administered via intramuscular injection, including COVID19 vaccines, have side effects related to the mild trauma associated with the procedure and the introduction of a foreign substance into the body.
+All vaccines administered via intramuscular injection, including COVID19 vaccines, have side effects related to the mild trauma associated with the procedure and the introduction of a foreign substance into the body.
 These include soreness, redness, rash, and inflammation at the injection site.
 Other common side effects include fatigue, headache, myalgia (muscle pain), and arthralgia (joint pain), all of which generally resolve without medical treatment within a few days.
+These common side effects result from the body responding to the vaccine to build up protection from the virus.

 Like any other vaccine, some people are allergic to one or more ingredients in COVID19 vaccines.
 Typical side effects are stronger and more common in younger people and in subsequent doses, and up to 20% of people report a disruptive level of side effects after the second dose of an mRNA vaccine.
 These side effects are less common or weaker in inactivated vaccines.
 COVID19 vaccination-related enlargement of lymph nodes happens in 11.6% of those who received one dose of the vaccine and in 16% of those who received two doses.

-Experiments in mice show that intramuscular injections of lipid excipient nanoparticles (an inactive substance that serves as the vehicle or medium) cause particles to enter the blood plasma and many organs, with higher concentrations found in the liver and lower concentrations in the spleen, adrenal glands, and ovaries.
-The highest concentration of nanoparticles was found at the injection site itself.